Oneness Pentecostalism: View of the Trinity

-Oneness views on the early church
+Views of the early church

-Scholars within the movement differ in their views on church history.
+Scholars within the Oneness movement differ in their views on church history.
 Some church historians, such as Dr. Curtis Ward, Marvin Arnold, and William Chalfant, hold to a Successionist view, arguing that their movement has existed in every generation from the original day of Pentecost to the present day.
 Ward has proposed a theory of an unbroken Pentecostal church lineage, claiming to have chronologically traced its perpetuity throughout the church's history.

 Others hold to a Restorationist view, believing that while the apostles and their church clearly taught Oneness doctrine and the Pentecostal experience, the early apostolic church went into apostasy, which eventually developed into the institutional forms seen in Roman Catholicism.
 For them, the contemporary Oneness Pentecostal movement began in America in the early 20th century during the latter days of the Azusa Street Revival.
-Restorationists such as Bernard and Norris deny any direct link between the church of the Apostolic Age and the current Oneness movement, believing that modern Oneness Pentecostalism is a total restoration originating from a step-by-step separation within Protestantism culminating in the final restoration of the early apostolic church.
+Restorationists such as Bernard and Norris deny any direct link between the church of the Apostolic age and the current Oneness movement, believing that modern Oneness Pentecostalism is a total restoration originating from a step-by-step separation within Protestantism culminating in the final restoration of the early apostolic church.

 Both Successionists and Restorationists among Oneness Pentecostals assert that the early apostolic church believed in the Oneness and Jesus name baptism doctrines.
 David K. Bernard, a leading Oneness scholar, has written extensively on this subject in works such as The Oneness of God and A History of Christian Doctrine.
 Bernard traces Oneness adherents back to the first converted Jews of the Apostolic Age and asserts that there is no evidence of these converts having any difficulty comprehending the Christian Church's teachings and integrating them with their existing Judaic beliefs.
 In the post-apostolic era, Bernard contends that the earliest believers, including Hermas, Clement of Rome, Polycarp, Polycrates, Ignatius, and Irenaeus either held to a Oneness-like view of God or followed an "economic Trinity" model that did not reflect eternal personal distinctions within the Godhead.
 Bernard theorizes that the majority of all believers were Oneness adherents until the time of Tertullian, quoting Tertullian as writing against Praxeas: